jia-xinyu/jia-xinyu.github.io/_projects/7_project.md

 related_publications: false
 ---

-I started my Ph.D. at the [NUS Biorobotics Lab](https://cde.nus.edu.sg/bme/bioroboticslab/) on Aug 3rd 2020, and focused on novel **motion planning** and **motion control** algorithms.
+I started my Ph.D. at the [NUS Biorobotics Lab](https://cde.nus.edu.sg/bme/bioroboticslab/) on Aug 3rd 2020, and focused on developing novel **motion planning** and **motion control** algorithms.
 Apart from research, I also participated in hardware and software development of several robotic platforms.

 In the first year, I collaborated with 4 reseach engineers to develop a **quadruped robot** from scratch.
 Thanks to them, I had a systematic understanding of robots with high degrees of freedom (DoFs).